ethan-wit/ethan-wit.github.io/angular/angular.md

 </div>
 ```

-ngFor can be used with ngIf to include elements in the data structure, with additional logic; see example below.
+ngFor can be used with ngIf to include elements in the data structure, dependent on some additional logic.
+See the example below.

 ```
 <div *ngFor="let item in dataStructure">